 When Can I Drive After Breast Augmentation?

-Most patients are ready to drive 1 week after breast augmentation as long as they feel physically able and are no longer taking prescription pain medication.
+You will likely be cleared to drive 1 week after breast augmentation as long as you feel physically able and are no longer taking prescription pain medication.
 Actions such as looking over your shoulder may strain your incisions if you jump back into driving too soon.
 Your plastic surgeon can let you know when it’s safe to drive based on your recovery progression.

 When Can I Sleep on My Side After My Procedure?

+It’s usually safe to resume side or stomach sleeping about 4 to 6 weeks after breast augmentation.
 Try to sleep on your back with your upper body elevated for the first couple of weeks after your procedure.
 Sleeping in this position helps minimize swelling and prevents strain on your breasts.
-If cleared by your plastic surgeon, you can resume sleeping on your side or stomach after 4 to 6 weeks.

 How Long After Breast Augmentation Can Breasts Be Touched?